Trezor VS Ledger: Which one should you buy?

 On the other hand, the Trezor One comes in at €83, which equals around $94.

-Trezor does provide a reasonable discount when ordering at least three units, whereas Ledger have no such offer.
+Trezor does provide a reasonable discount when ordering at least three units, whereas Ledger has no such offer.

 Although both options are obviously more expensive than simply using a software or hardware wallet, the security and peace of mind they provide is easily worth the cost.